Kidder fight

-The Kidder Fight (or Kidder Massacre), of July 2, 1867 refers to a skirmish near what is now Goodland, Kansas involving a detachment of ten enlisted men and an Indian scout of the United States 2nd Cavalry under the command of Second Lieutenant Lyman S. Kidder who were attacked and wiped out by a mixed Lakota and Cheyenne force.
+The Kidder Fight (or Kidder Massacre), of July 2, 1867 refers to a skirmish near what is now Goodland, Kansas, United States.
+It involved a detachment of ten enlisted men and an Indian scout of the United States 2nd Cavalry under the command of Second Lieutenant Lyman S. Kidder who were attacked and wiped out by a mixed Lakota and Cheyenne force.
 Two Lakota, including chief Yellow Horse were also killed.
 The fight occurred during the period of the Indian Wars on the western plains and was an incident in the campaign known as Hancock's War.

 Lyman Kidder

 Born in Vermont, Lt.
 Lyman Kidder was a son of politician and judge Jefferson P. Kidder.
-His family moved to the Dakota Territory, and he served in the American Civil War.
+His family moved to the Dakota Territory, and he served in the American Civil War as a part of Hatch's Minnesota Cavalry Battalion from 1863 to 1866 as a First sergeant.
 In January 1867, he was appointed as a second lieutenant in the regular army.
 He was an uncle of Jeff Kidder, an Old West lawman.